Patriarchy: Social theories

 The idea that patriarchy is natural has, however, come under attack from many sociologists, explaining that patriarchy evolved due to historical, rather than biological, conditions.
 In technologically simple societies, men's greater physical strength and women's common experience of pregnancy combined to sustain patriarchy.
 Gradually, technological advances, especially industrial machinery, diminished the primacy of physical strength in everyday life.
 Introduction of household appliances reduced the amount of manual labor needed in the households.
 Similarly, contraception has given women control over their reproductive cycle.

+Fundamentalist interpretations of Islam have been attributed to observed patriarchical patterns in some Muslim-majority countries.

 Patriarchy and feminism

 Patriarchy generally falls under two categories, "traditional patriarchy" and "structural patriarchy" (Pierik).
 Traditional patriarchy refers to the idea that the father is the head of the household and is at the top of families' social hierarchies.
 This patriarchal structure is most apparent in the American representation of a nuclear family; the father works and brings home an income while the mother takes care of the children and the household.
 This economic power dynamic in the home typically places the desires of the man/father/husband as priority over the desires of the woman/mother/wife.

 Structural patriarchy expands the range of this social hierarchy outside of just the home and family dynamic.
 The typical influence that men hold in the home is extended to their social and professional positions.
 Women are often considered the caretakers of the workplace when in a professional setting while men do the labor.
 This dynamic can be seen in an office setting, with men as sources of income for the business and women in roles as secretaries to care for the workplace.
 This system leans into the idea that men are typically placed in higher-power positions in society due to the traditional role of a financial provider, and women fall into caretaker roles.